heatherknoyes/WorkDayScheduler/README.md

 ## Description

-The motivation for this project was to create a quiz game that helps the user practice their JavaScript knowledge.
-By using Web APIs, HTML, CSS, and JavaScript I was able to create a simple multi-screen game that the user can interact with.
-I learned how to create dynamic HTML elements with JavaScript in multiple screens while also using the users local storage in one instance of a game to keep a simple high score history.
-I also learned how to manipulate and handle user inputs to determine which screen should show next, how the timer and score is affected, and writing over initial HTML text to display different text dynamically as well.
-The thing I am most proud of with this project is that I was able to use my own design of screen switching to make elements appear and disappear without code reuse.
-With the completion of this project I fulfilled the following user acceptance criteria.
+The motivation for this project was to create a calendar that the user can edit and see the current time of day along with events that they have saved.
+By using jQuery, external APIs, HTML, CSS, and JavaScript I was able to create a dynamic one screen calendar that the user can interact with.
+I learned how to utilize dynamic HTML elements with jQuery and Javascript and used the users local storage in order to save and delete events without the defaulting the text of the screen for a single instance.
+The thing I am most proud of with this project is that I was able to implement a delete button to make the UI more user friendly even though it wasn't a part of the requirements.
+With the completion of this project I fulfilled the following minimum user acceptance criteria.

 ```md
 GIVEN I am using a daily planner to create a schedule